MelaninedUnicorn/MyDataGrid/README.md

    ```sh
    npm run setup
    ```
-4. Enter the start command
+3. Enter the start command
    ```sh
    npm run start
    ```
-5. Head on to localhost:3000
+4. Wait until it loads onto your default browser or head on to localhost:3000

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->

 ## Roadmap

+- [x] the data grid component handles 100,000 of rows
+- [x] Light backend that serves the inventory (implemented with express)
+- [x] Product "api" that allows the implementation of different types of items to be added to an inventory
 - [x] The data grid component accepts an array of objects and displays them in a sortable table.
-- [x] If no header prop is passed on,the object keys are used as column title.
+- [x] If no header prop is passed on,the object keys of the first entry are used as column headers.
+- [x] A row can be deleted (on the local state if no delete entry function is not passed as a prop)
+- [x] Columns adapt to the size of the content (the first column is fixed for better readability)

 See the [open issues](https://github.com/MelaninedUnicorn/MyDataGrid/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->

 ## Full implementation

 This implementation is not complete.
 Here are a few things I would add to this project.

-- withLoading HOC
+- The data grid component should accept a renderEditRow prop in which a method that renders an edit row function along with the "saving" process is passed
 - withInventory HOC : If I wanted to display the data in different ways this would be a good addition.
 - fully implement redux to add Products to the inventory
-- The delete function would no only be in the state but would call the deleteProductRequest() prop that would be passed on as a "deleteEntry" function in the Data Grid component

 See the [open issues](https://github.com/MelaninedUnicorn/MyDataGrid/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.